Wayne82/wayne82.github.io/_drafts/Deep-Learning-Notes-Attention-and-Transformer.md

 ## Transformer Architecture
 Now, I can read the original paper "[Attention is All You Need](https://arxiv.org/pdf/1706.03762)", much easier than the first attempt a few years ago.
 The main breakthrough of the Transformer architecture is that it relies solely on attention mechanisms, dispensing with recurrence and convolutions entirely.
 Besides, there are also some other key components in the Transformer architecture, taking important roles.
 Put them together comes the whole picture (image is referenced from the paper):
 ![Transformer Architecture](/assets/images/transformer%20architecture.png)
-* The original Transformer model consists of an encoder and a decoder, each composed of multiple identical layers.
+* The original Transformer model consists of an **encoder** and a **decoder**, each composed of multiple identical layers.
-* Each encoder layer has two sub-layers: a multi-headed self-attention component and a fully connected feed-forward network.
+* Each encoder layer has two sub-layers: a **multi-headed self-attention component** and a **fully connected feed-forward network**.
-* Each decoder layer has three sub-layers: a masked multi-headed self-attention component and a multi-headed cross-attention component, followed by a fully connected feed-forward network.
+* Each decoder layer has three sub-layers: a **masked multi-headed self-attention component**, a **multi-headed cross-attention component**, followed by a **fully connected feed-forward network**.
-* Residual connections and layer normalization are applied after each sub-layer to stabilize training.
+* **Residual connections** and **layer normalization** are applied after each sub-layer to stabilize training.
-* Positional encoding is added to input embeddings for both the encoder and decoder to provide information about the position of tokens in the sequence, since the recurrent structure with the natural sequence order is removed completely.
+* **Positional encoding** is added to input embeddings for both the encoder and decoder to provide information about the position of tokens in the sequence, since the recurrent structure with the natural sequence order is removed completely.
-* The word embeddings are part of the transformer model itself, that are learned during the training process.
+* The **word embeddings** are part of the transformer model itself, that are **learned during the training process**.
 This means there isn't a pre-existing, separate word embedding table (like Word2Vec or GloVe) that the model starts with.
 Instead, the embedding vectors for every word in the vocabulary are parameters of the Transformer model and are learned from scratch simultaneously with the rest of the model's weights during the training process.
-* For a sequence of n tokens input, each head in the multi-headed attention layer products n output vectors - one per token.
-Then, these outputs from all heads are concatenated along the same token positions, and projected to produce the final n output vectors of the multi-headed attention layer.
+* For a sequence of **n** tokens input, each head in the multi-headed attention layer products **n** output vectors - one per token.
+Then, these outputs from all heads are concatenated along the same token positions, and projected to produce the final **n** output vectors of the multi-headed attention layer.
 The mathematical formulation is as follows:

   $$\text{MultiHead}(Q, K, V) = \text{Concat}(\text{head}_1, \text{head}_2, ..., \text{head}_h)W^O$$